lord-NAVY/FORMS-APP/README.md

 # COMP231-W2022-Group Project

-This is group project for COMP231 Winter Forms App
+This is group project for COMP231 Forms App